Russian nuclear agency says five killed in accident at test site

 Those reports say an area near Nyonoksa is used for tests on weapons, including ballistic and cruise missiles that are used by the Russian navy.

-Greenpeace has cited data from the Emergencies Ministry that it said showed radiation levels had risen 20 times above the normal level in Severodvinsk around 30 km (18 miles) from Nyonoksa.
+Greenpeace cited data from the Emergencies Ministry that it said showed radiation levels had risen 20 times above the normal level in Severodvinsk, around 30 km (18 miles) from Nyonoksa.

-Additional reporting by Maria Kiselyova; Editing by Andrew Osborn and Janet Lawrence
+Additional reporting by Maria Tsvetkova; writing by Maria Kiselyova; Editing by Andrew Osborn and Janet Lawrence